 There are many approaches in recommenders systems considering various situations with pros and cons.
 Those are Content-Based, Collaborative Filtering, Knowledge-Based, Demographic and Hybrid-Systems.
-In this article we will only focus on collaborative filtering while considering movie recommendations.
+In this article, we will only focus on collaborative filtering while considering movie recommendations.

 It is like getting a movie recommendation from a friend you trust her/his cinema taste

 As we know people tend to take movie recommendations from friends or other people.
-The basic idea of collaborative filtering is lying on analyzing people's shared interests on domain specific items (in our case, domain items are movies ).
+The basic idea of collaborative filtering is lying on analyzing people's shared interests on domain-specific items (in our case, domain items are movies ).
 Calculating cinema similarity of people or similarity between different movies with each other will allow us to make plausible recommendations.
 Those recommendations are classified as user-based collaborative filtering (UB-CF) and item-based collaborative filtering (IB-CF) methods respectively.

-On the rest of this article, to make a simple illustration we will consider a hypothetical situation that are mainly consists of two persons; Person A and Person B and two movies Movie X and Movie Y.
+On the rest of this article, to make a simple illustration we will consider a hypothetical situation that mainly consists of two persons; Person A and Person B and two movies Movie X and Movie Y.

 User-Based Collaborative Filtering

 In our case, we first define a threshold number which defines the required minimum number of commonly watched movies of two persons.
-It was found that choosing 25 as our threshold number could significantly improve the accuracy of the predicted ratings, and that a value of 50 for gave the best results[2,3].
+It was found that choosing 25 as our threshold number could significantly improve the accuracy of the predicted ratings and that a value of 50 for gave the best results[2,3].

 We will assume that the number of commonly watched movies of Person A and Person B has more than our threshold number.
-Then, we will calculate their cinema taste similarity with Pearson Correlation and we assume that those two persons have positive correlation.
+Then, we will calculate their cinema taste similarity with Pearson Correlation and we assume that those two persons have a positive correlation.
 Then we will consider those two persons as neighbours.

 After that, if some of the neighbours ( Person B) of Person A likes Movie X, recommending Movie X to Person A can be a good suggestion.

-Furthermore, with enough information and a good algorithm, we can also make a plausible prediction about how much rating will be given to Movie X by Person A. This can be classified as user-based collaborative filtering (UB-CF).
-On atomic perspective, UB-CF firstly holds two persons and compare their ratings on commonly watched movies, then classify them whether they are neighbours or not.
+Furthermore, with enough information and a good algorithm, we can also make a plausible prediction about how many ratings will be given to Movie X by Person A. This can be classified as user-based collaborative filtering (UB-CF).
+On the atomic perspective, UB-CF firstly holds two persons and compare their ratings on commonly watched movies, then classify them whether they are neighbours or not.
 After all the neighbours are considered, then our algorithm decides to whether a specific movie can be recommended to Person A or not.